goauthentik/authentik/website/blog/2024-1-18-while-youre-busy-fixing-vulnerabilities/item.md

 The risk of falling behind on security patches is far greater than leaving a potential vulnerability unmitigated.
 If an attacker gains access to your server and your machines are out of date, they might be able to move from server to server.
 Now you have to go to your infrastructure team and figure out how to patch the server without taking it down.
 Instead, it’s wise to automate security patches, and you can use tools like [Chef](https://www.chef.io/products/chef-infra) or [Puppet](https://www.puppet.com/) to do so.

 We’d be interested to hear what are the worst security hygiene practices that you have ever witnessed?
 What are some of your favorite good practices that you use, that we might not have mentioned above?
-Leave us a comment below, or connect with us via email at hello@goauthentik or on Discord!
+Leave us a comment below, or connect with us via email at [hello@goauthentik.io](mailto:hello@goauthentik.io) or on [Discord](https://discord.com/channels/809154715984199690/809154716507963434)!